pagkly/Zed/Investopedia4/What Does the Graduate Record Examination (GRE) Measure.md

 ### Business School Admissions

-Although most business schools prefer that applicants attempt the [[GMAT]](https://www.investopedia.com/terms/g/graduate-management-admission-test-mba.asp) before applying for an [[MBA]](https://www.investopedia.com/terms/m/mba.asp) program, many business schools will also accept GRE scores as an equivalent.
+Although most business schools prefer that applicants attempt the [[GMAT]](https://www.investopedia.com/terms/g/graduate-management-admission-test-mba.asp) before applying for an [[MBA]](https://www.investopedia.com/terms/m/mba.asp) program, many business schools [[Will|will]] also accept GRE scores as an equivalent.
 The exam consists of several sections including those related to writing, verbal, quantitative, and experimental.

 The GRE does measure a test taker's skills in vocabulary, as opposed to the GMAT, which focuses more on mathematical ability.
 Many business schools, including the top business schools in the US, accept the GRE as an entrance exam for their MBA programs.